varmakollu/smartbuild/README.md

 ## Overview
 This project implements a machine learning framework to optimize energy consumption in smart buildings.
 Using synthetic and real-world-inspired data, the system predicts energy demand and recommends optimizations to reduce consumption while maintaining occupant comfort.

-## Motivation
-Energy-efficient buildings are crucial to sustainability goals and cost savings.
-This project harnesses machine learning techniques to model complex energy use patterns and integrate real-time IoT data for dynamic energy management.

 ## Features
 - Synthetic dataset generation simulating building operational and environmental conditions
 - Multiple ML models: Random Forest, Neural Networks, and time series forecasting